Pegida: Political opponents

 Former chancellor Angela Merkel criticised Pegida, saying that the leaders of Pegida "have prejudice, coldness, even hatred in their hearts".
 The Federal Minister of the Interior Thomas de Maizière said that among the participants of the mass rallies were many ordinary people who expressed their concerns about the challenges of today's society.
 Bernd Lucke, the leader of the political party Alliance for Progress and Renewal, has said he considers most of the positions of Pegida to be legitimate.
 According to Lucke, the people taking part in these demonstrations did not feel that their concerns were being understood by politicians.
 Similarly, the Dresden city council's AfD faction welcomed Pegida's weekly demonstrations.

 Josef Schuster, chairman of the Central Council of Jews in Germany, voiced his opposition to the group, saying that the possibility of an Islamic conquest of Germany would be as "absurd" as a resurrection of the Nazi regime.
 Schuster described Pegida as being "highly dangerous": "It starts with verbal assault and leads to actual attacks like the one on a planned refugee hostel in Bavaria".
 He referred to an arson attack on a home for asylum-seekers that was ready for occupation.
 After the attack, swastika graffiti was found at the scene.
 Schuster said that Pegida is a combination of "neo-Nazis, far-right parties and citizens who think they are finally allowed to show their racism and xenophobia openly".
 He condemned the movement, stating that the fear of Islamist terror was being exploited to disparage an entire religion.

-Aiman Mazyek from the Central Council of Muslims in Germany stated that again and again right-wing extremists gave the public the false impression of a racist Germany.
-The slogans of the protesters showed that xenophobia and anti-Semitic racism had become socially acceptable.